bbenchoff/bbenchoff.github.io/pages/BeBox.md

 ## The eMachines Never Obsolete

+*STL files and related info can be found in the [raspi-eMachines repo](https://github.com/bbenchoff/raspi-eMachines)*

 This was an experiment in detailed scale modeling, specifically scaling down stickers and silkscreen.
 The obvious choice for a computer to test these techniques on is the eMachines Never Obsolete from c.2000; these computers came plastered with stickers, and existant machines are highly regarded in the sleeper / retrobattlestation community.
 I had to make this computer, and it had to have all the stickers.

 ![render of eMachines](/images/eMachinesRender.png)